Dootix/Docker/REcker/README.md

-## REcker - a Docker image dedicated to malware reverse engineering.
+## REcker - an Ubuntu-based Docker image dedicated to malware reverse engineering.

+Docker image dedicated for malware analysis and reverse engineering.